 We see at a little distance from the last painting, two others by the same author.
 They are two busts of the philosophers Heraclitus and Democritus.
 A truth may be found in the expression of these characters so contrary, although it is a little forced, sought-after truth, which seems belabored.
 Their extreme decrepitude, without necessity, makes little mistake of the pleasantness of the truth in its expression.

-We see yet the same author in the line upstairs, the last of the front side, which peers at the entrance, a painted portrait in profile of one quite pretty person disguised under disgusting habits of these bitches who exhibit a magic Lantern or small stone figures in Paris.
-I have been charmed to see the most noble member of the public and the most sensible reject this emblem in admiring the work, which has true beauty and is a naive and seductive original.
-This base and depraved taste, in being forced to be painted in a friar, a nun drunk before a quarter past eight, in a chimney sweeper, has appeared in the work of some people of the first order who've been amused but for a moment by this joke.
+We see yet the same author in the line upstairs, the last of the front side, which peers at the entrance, a painted portrait in profile of one quite pretty person disguised under disgusting dress of these bitches who exhibit a magic Lantern or marmots in Paris.
+I have been charmed to see the most noble member of the public and the most sensible reject this emblem in admiring the work, which has true beauty and has a seductive and original naïveté.
+This base and depraved taste, in being forced to be painted in a friar, a Grey nun, a cardinal, in a chimney sweep, has appeared in the work of some people of the first order who've been amused but for a moment by this joke.
 The Bourgeoisie of Paris, this eternal ape of the court without power resembles it, and who in ridicule has known this fashion with avidity, like all those that it foolishly imagines can give it a conditioned gaze.

-There you have the paths leading to Raphael, Poussin, Rubens, Le Brun and others on the summit of this steep mountain where the temple of immortality rests.
+There you have the paths leading Raphael, Poussin, Rubens, Le Brun and others to the summit of this steep mountain where the temple of immortality rests.